kbarry91/4th-year-SHA-256-Algorithm/README.md

 	}

 ```
+### File Writing
+After successfully processing the SHA-256 of an input the checksum is saved to a new file in a folder called ```saved-hashes```.
+As the file entered may contain a file path and an extension, using the libary ```<libgen.h>``` the path and extension are removed from the file.
+The new file name is appended with _.txt_ and then appended to the path _saved-hashes/_ to save the file.

 ### Endian Check
 Little and big endian are two ways of storing multibyte data-types ( int, float, etc).
 In little endian machines, last byte of binary representation of the multibyte data-type is stored first.
 On the other hand, in big endian machines, first byte of binary representation of the multibyte data-type is stored first.